fadado/jqt/docs/content/data.md

 ## Data formats

-### YAML
+### YAML and JSON

-Document front matter metadata and additional input YAML files are converted to JSON and merged to be the `jq` input in the render stage.
+Documents front matter metadata and additional input YAML files are converted to JSON and merged to be the `jq` input in the render stage.
 No preprocessing is applied  to YAML data.